Rishi-Kora/Cafe-Sales-Data-Analysis/README.md

 Identifying and reporting missing values in the cleaned dataset.<br>
 Visualizing sales trends over time using a line plot.<br>
 Analyzing the popularity of items sold using a count plot.<br>
+Examining the distribution of payment methods using a count plot.<br>

 Feel free to download the code and data.
-Examining the distribution of payment methods using a count plot.